mikesmithgh/kitty-scrollback.nvim/README.md

   <!-- panvimdoc-ignore-end -->

   **Redesigned Plugin Configuration**
+  - The default behavior of not loading a Neovim configuration has changed to loading the default Neovim configuration.
+If you prefer to continue not loading your Neovim configuration with kitty-scrollback.nvim, then follow the steps at [No Configuration](#no-configuration).
+  - If you previously used the flag `--no-nvim-args`, then delete it from your configuration because it no longer has any effect.
+  - `ksb_example` configurations have been removed and can no longer be referenced by name.
+If you were previously referencing an example configuration by name, then manually copy it from [./tests/example.lua](./tests/example.lua) into your kitty-scrollback.nvim configuration.
+See
+  [Plugin Configuration](#plugin-configuration) for detailed instructions on configuration kitty-scrollback.nvim.
+  - The command `KittyScrollbackGenerateKittens` and api `generate_kittens` no longer have an option to generate `ksb_example` configurations.
+  - The command `KittyScrollbackGenerateKittens` no longer accepts the bang `!` modifier
+  - The api `generate_kittens` signature removed the `all` parameter
+  - Removed the reserved `global` configuration name

+  **TODO: move to changelog, doesn't need to be in migration**
   - The flag `--no-nvim-args` has been removed.
 The default behavior of kitty-scrollback.nvim no longer passes arguments to nvim making `--no-nvim-args` pointless.
-  You can still pass arguments to nvim with the `--nvim-args` flag.
+  The flag `--nvim-args` remains unchanged and can still be used.
+  - Removed the undocumented reserved `default` configuration name
   - `ksb_example` configurations have been removed and can no longer be referenced by name.
 These are used for testing and demo purposes.
 The configurations are still available as a reference at [./tests/example.lua](./tests/example.lua).
-  - The command `KittyScrollbackGenerateKittens` and api `generate_kittens` no longer have an option to generate `ksb_example` configurations.
-  - The command `KittyScrollbackGenerateKittens` no longer accepts the bang `!` modifier
-  - The api `generate_kittens` signature removed the `all` parameter
-  - Removed the undocumented reserved `default` configuration name
-  - Removed the reserved `global` configuration name

 </details>